MarcoLeongDev/handsfree-stable-diffusion/README.md

 - `Ready at around`: an estimated time when the installation is ready
 - `webui link`: the url for your browser once the installation is completed
 - `SSH to the EC2`: sample code for SSH to the EC2.
 Optional yet recommended to gain more insights
-- `SSH tunnel`: sample code for tunneling.
-Useful when IP is unreachable and SSH is connectable, more information [see here](https://www.ssh.com/academy/ssh/tunneling)

 ## 4. Activate the tweaks
 Enter the url in a browser, http://▒▒.▒▒.▒▒.▒▒:7869 with the IP from the previous step, the default webui should be displayed: